jacdevos/long-running-speed-test/README.md

 # Runs speedtest-cli every minute for a set amount of minutes

-Useful to see connection stability over time.
+Useful to see connection stability over time (and why wifi sucks).